thiago-a-souza/hive/README.md

 Thiago Alexandre Domingues de Souza

 # Apache Hive
-MapReduce programs allowed processing very large datasets that were not feasible before.
+MapReduce programs allowed processing very large datasets that were not possible before.
 However, developing solutions using this programming model can be challenging, taking hours to write algorithms for typical problems.
 As a result, Facebook introduced Hive, a data warehouse platform that can process petabytes worth of data using a syntax based on SQL called HQL (Hive Query Language).
 Behind the scenes, Hive converts queries into MapReduce jobs, but it can be configured to use faster execution engines such as Apache Spark or Apache Tez.
 By leveraging standard query languages, Hive targeted a large  community that was already familiar with traditional database concepts and eliminated the need for Java programs.
 Nowadays, Hive is an open-source project maintained by Apache software foundation.

 It's important to highlight that Hive was not designed to be an on-line transaction processing system (OLTP), characterized by frequent low-latency transactions (e.g. insert, update, delete).
 In fact, it's not even a database, but a user-friendly interface to query data stored in HDFS files.
 Consequently, it's suitable for data warehouse tasks, where large datasets are maintained for analytical purposes like data mining, data analysis, building reports, etc.